-By JLyn09 from Allegany, NY
+By Jamie from Allegany, NY

 Check your local Animal Center.
 Be sure to take your kids and hubby!
 I once adopted a dog that didn't like men!
-So to be safe, ake the whole family and ask ALOT of questions about the dog before you take him home! ie: housebroken, food anxiety, men, temperment etc. They always act a little different in the shelter as they are scared.
-I always picked animals that walked up to my kids right away and loved on them!
-You can tell!
+So to be safe, ake the whole family and ask ALOT of questions about the dog before you take him home!

 Awww!
 They are really cute!
 How old are they?
 If they are young, I am sure you can.
 Just talk to them and use the new names as often as possible until they get used to it.
-I have known people to change the names of animals they have rescued without problems.

 No, it shouldn't, I had one named Cleopatra, and I adopted her at 6 months and changed her name to Lupe because she was from Mexico and needed the protection of The Blessed Mother!
 I think cats listen more to their owner's voice, because I had a special whistle and call for her, it got so that my MIL's birds repeat it, even after she has passed on for two years!